SIL verification – PFD or PFH – how to decide?

 HIGH DEMAND MODE safety functions require a Probability of Failure per Hour (*PFH) calculation.

-*Note: PFH is more accurately known as PFHD in machinery safety standards IEC 62061 and ISO 13849-1.
+*Note: PFH is also known as PFHD in machinery safety standards IEC 62061 and ISO 13849-1.

 CONTINUOUS MODE